 While this can be a suitable option due to the circumstances, your family might have conflicting views that don’t align with your values or preferred outcomes.

-As it is considered a legal document, you can make an advance care directive if you are over the age of 18.
-An advance care directive comes into effect if you no longer have the capacity to make day-to-day decisions for things like:
+As it is considered a legal document, advance directives require you to be over the age of 18 to enact.
+These legal documents come into effect if you no longer have the capacity to make day-to-day decisions for things like:

 legal concerns